-S&P 500 futures rose 0.6 point but were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures rose 29 points, and Nasdaq 100 futures added 1.6 points.
+S&P 500 futures rose 4 points but were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures rose 36 points, and Nasdaq 100 futures added 4.25 points.

-Celgene Corp shares rose 1.7 percent in premarket trading to $101.80 after U.S. regulators approved its new drug for patients with multiple myeloma whose condition worsened after being treated with other cancer drugs.
+Celgene Corp shares rose 2.1 percent in premarket trading to $102.21 after U.S. regulators approved its new drug for patients with multiple myeloma whose disease has worsened after being treated with other cancer drugs.

-US Airways shares gained 2 percent to $15.04 as people familiar with the matter said an $11 billion merger with AMR Corp appeared closer.
-The deal would create the world’s largest airline by passenger traffic.
+US Airways shares gained 2.9 percent to $15.18 as an $11 billion merger with AMR Corp appeared closer, people familiar with the matter said.
+A combination would create the world’s largest airline by passenger traffic.

 Opposition grew to the $24.4 billion buyout of Dell Inc , the No. 3 personal computer maker, as three of the largest investors joined Southeastern Asset Management on Friday in raising objections.
-Dell said in a regulatory filing it had considered many strategic options before opting to go private in a buyout led by Chief Executive Michael Dell.
+Dell said in a regulatory filing it had considered many strategic options before opting to go private.
+The buyout is being led by Chief Executive Michael Dell.

 Loews Corp could be hit after the hotels, energy and financial services conglomerate reported a fourth-quarter loss.
 CNA Financial Corp, its largest holding, suffered losses linked to superstorm Sandy.